genericmoniker/pihole-syn/README.md

 ```

 For Pi-Hole itself, the compose file references secrets/pihole.env, so you can
-pu the WEBPASSWORD environment variable in there.
+put the WEBPASSWORD environment variable in there.

 ## Running or updating